Wondering how to grow parsley? This guide will tell you everything you need to know, from planting to harvesting.

 Is there anything else I need to know about Parsley?

-Harvest regularly to keep plant producing tender leaves.
+Harvest your Parsley regularly to keep the plant producing new and tender leaves.